 The Registrar may still collect child support, or child or spousal maintenance, from a bankrupt payer by negotiating voluntary payment arrangements, by deductions from salary or wages and by intercepting and applying taxation refunds (5.2.8).

-The Registrar may also be asked to participate in other agreements and arrangements under the Bankruptcy Act that are alternatives to bankruptcy, if the bankrupt payer has other debts apart from his or her debt to the Registrar.
+The Registrar may also be asked to participate in other agreements and arrangements under the Bankruptcy Act that are alternatives to bankruptcy, if the bankrupt payer has other debts apart from their debt to the Registrar.

 Enforcement against bankrupts

 A bankruptcy notice can be issued where the debtor has committed an 'act of bankruptcy'.
-The Bankruptcy Act sets out the various acts of bankruptcy which can be committed (Bankruptcy Act section 40) e.g. failing to satisfy a warrant of execution (see discussion on civil enforcement action (5.4.3)).
+The Bankruptcy Act sets out the various acts of bankruptcy which can be committed (Bankruptcy Act section 40), for example, failing to satisfy a warrant of execution (see discussion on civil enforcement action (5.4.3)).